Cheong2K/RPi/README.md

 1. Prerequisites

-	Install NOOBS 1.9.1 (current tested version) or above first:
+	Install NOOBS:

 		https://www.raspberrypi.org/downloads/noobs/

+        There are 3 files to be changed:

+		* /boot/config.txt
+		* /boot/cmdline.txt
+		* /usr/bin/btuart

 2. WiFi

-	Boot into the RPi and use command line to edit config.txt:
+	Boot into the RPi and use command line to edit the config.txt:

 		$ sudo nano /boot/config.txt

-	Add the following 3 lines to the file:
+	Add the following lines to the file:

-		dtoverlay=sdio,poll_once=on
+		dtoverlay=sdio,poll_once=on,sdio_overclock=20
 		dtoverlay=gpio-poweroff,gpiopin=6,active_low=true
-		init_uart_clock=64000000

 	Edit cmdline.txt,